jasa-acs/bayesian-phase-i-ii-immunotherapy/README.md

 - How delivered (R package, Shiny app, etc.): R code
 - Licensing information (default is MIT License): MIT License
-- Link to code/repository (e.g., github.com, bitbucket.org; this need not be the actual link at time of submission but if not, it should indicate where the code will be deposited if the manuscript is accepted)
 - Version information (e.g., for a Git repository, the number or branch+commit)

 ## Instructions for Use